Fire and Water Use Restrictions

 The Town of Frisco works with Summit Fire & EMS, the independent fire district which Frisco is in, and with other agencies such as Summit County Government, the Summit County Sheriff’s Office, other towns, and the US Forest Service/White River National Forest to implement fire restrictions and regulations, which best protect the Frisco community.

-Current Fire Restrictions
+Current Fire Restrictions- Stage 2

 - Restrictions are enacted based fire science and the level of moisture in fuels, as well as the risk posed by human behavior.